signothecat/zshsnake/README.md

 ## Contributing

 This project is still a work in progress.
-If you'd like to help improve compatibility, refine gameplay, or add new features, contributions are very welcome! 🙏
+Issues or pull requests are very welcome! 🙏

 ## License
 MIT License © 2025 signothecat